Is Your Child A Candidate For Myopia Management?

 Fortunately, Dr. Brian Berliner can help slow the progression of your child’s myopia with a customized myopia management program.

 What is Myopia Management?

 Myopia management is an evidence-based program that can halt or slow the progression of myopia in children.
-Each myopia management treatment has varying benefits and levels of efficacy; Dr. Brian Berliner can help you decide which method is suitable for your child depending on their age and maturity level.
+Each myopia management treatment has varying benefits and levels of efficacy; Dr. Brian Berliner can help you decide which method is most suitable for your child depending on their age and myopia level.